nxp-imx/meta-nxp-connectivity/README.md

     #If the chip-bridge-app example is to be built
     $ ./scripts/examples/imxlinux_example.sh examples/bridge-app/linux/ out/bridge-app debug

+    #If the security enhanced with Trusty OS application to be built using build_examples.py, could simply add "-trusty" to te target.
+For example:
+    $ ./scripts/build/build_examples.py  --target imx-chip-tool-trusty build

+    #If the security enhanced with Trusty OS application to be built using imxlinux_example.sh, append "trusty" to the command.
+For example:
+    $ ./scripts/examples/imxlinux_example.sh examples/nxp-thermostat/linux out/nxp-thermostat-trusty trusty

 The apps are built in the subdirectories under out/, the subdirectory name is the same as the argument specified after the option --target when build the examples.
 For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.

 ___Make sure the subdirectories isn't exist before build the same name app.___